gcarrascohuertas/electrochemical_ECSA_processing_autolab/readme_experimental_protocol.md

 Once you finish setting-up all the electrochemical cell components.
 Create experimental sequence with the parameteres displayed in the  screenshots attached in this project.

-WARNING: Due to PStrace (PalmSens) software is licensed I can not upload sequence (.psmethod file).
-If you want PStrace (PalmSens) software sequence for ECSA measurements (.psmethod files) do no hesitate to contact me at :  gasparcarrascohuertas@gmail.com
+WARNING: Due to NOVA (Metrohm) software is licensed I can not upload sequence (.nox file).
+If you want NOVA (Metrohm) software sequence for ECSA measurements (.nox files) do no hesitate to contact me at :  gasparcarrascohuertas@gmail.com